Iran has 'only days' left to accept deal on nuclear progamme, warns France

 French foreign minister Jean-Yves Le Drian warned that a major crisis would be unleashed if there is no agreement

-"It is not a question of weeks, it is a question of days," said French foreign minister Jean-Yves Le Drian.
+"It is not a question of weeks, it is a question of days," French Foreign Minister Jean-Yves Le Drian told the Senate, adding that the "moment of truth" had now arrived in the marathon process.

+World powers are entering the final stage of talks with Iran in Vienna aimed at reviving the 2015 deal, which was rendered moribund by the US walking out of the accord in 2018.

+The administration of president Donald Trump reimposed sanctions against Iran, battering the Iranian economy, while Tehran ramped up its nuclear work in response in violation of the Joint Comprehensive Plan of Action (JCPOA).

+"We need political decisions from the Iranians.
+They have a very clear choice," Le Drian said.

-"They (Iran) have a very clear choice, either they unleash a serious crisis in the next days... or they accept an agreement that respects the interests of all the parties," he told the Senate.
+"Either they unleash a serious crisis in the next days... or they accept an agreement that respects the interests of all the parties, especially those of Iran," he said.

+He described a deal as being "within grasp" and noted there was now agreement on an accord between the European powers in the negotiations -- France, Germany and Britain -- as well as China, Russia and the US.

+"We have found convergence significant enough to enable an agreement that is within grasp right now," he said.

 Read all the Latest News, Trending News, Cricket News, Bollywood News,